 While I was at school, I utilized Google Calendar to track which assignment due dates and exams I had coming up, as something of a to-do list.
-As someone who is motivated by seeing tasks get completed, I grew frustrated with the inability to show that a task had been completed, or was late, without deleting the event.
+As someone who is motivated by seeing tasks get completed, I grew frustrated with the inflexibility of the traditional calendar that Google provided.
+I could not show that a task had been completed, or was late, without deleting the event.

-To fix this, I wrote a simple 10-foot style interface to display upcoming events from only the calendars I wanted.
+I wrote this simple 10-foot style interface to display upcoming events from only the calendars I wanted.
 I added the ability to read special tags from event descriptions which would cause events to be shown as complete, or urgent.

-Each year, my old FIRST Robotics team holds an off-season competition called the Michigan Advanced Robotics Competition.
-MARCStats is an application that I designed to provide real-time statistics for teams at this event.
-These statistics included current team rankings, match scores, and information about those teams.
-At the same time, the volunteers at the event could take attendance of teams, show alert messages, and input match data in real-time.
+My former FIRST Robotics team held an off-season competition called the Michigan Advanced Robotics Competition (MARC).
+MARCStats is an application that I designed to provide real-time statistics for teams at this event and their supporters back home.
+These statistics included team rankings, match scores, and team details.
+Volunteers at the event could also use the application to take attendance of teams, show alerts to attendees, and input match data in real-time.

-It includes a “television display” which can display rankings and match results in a “10-foot” style format, much like that of a television sports broadcast.
-This was shown on displays around the event venue to allow attendees to very easily check the current state of the game.
+MARCStats includes a “television display” which can display rankings and match results in a “10-foot” style format, much like that of a television sports broadcast.
+This was shown on displays around the event venue to allow attendees to easily check the current state of the game.

 In 2012 I was asked by a classmate to assist with the development of a piece of software for a client.
 In particular this involved refactoring and optimization of the software.